 - 1. Develop and implement the New Mexico Works program, a TANF program designed to provide cash assistance, child care, and supportive services to New Mexico's needy families to assist them in achieving self-sufficiency.
 The state will: - a.
-Assist recipients to obtain and keep employment that is sufficient to sustain and strengthen the family; - b Provide parents with education and training, job preparation and readiness, and work and support services to enable them to obtain and retain employment, thereby assist them to leave the program; - c.
-Move program participants into the workforce and off cash assistance and provide transitional services and program features supporting employment retention; - d.
-Provide assistance and services to recipients that focus on addressing and overcoming barriers to participation in work activities; - e.
-Provide a reasonable level and duration of support for those who are not able to transition into employment in the near term; - f.
-Allow for NMW assistance and services to be available in all geographic areas of the state; - g.
-Encourage family formation by rule and policy formulation supportive of two-parent families; and - h.
-Align certain NMW and Supplemental Nutrition Assistance Program

-(SNAP) provisions in order to simplify the programs and to control the program's administrative costs.

-- 2. Implement the Family Violence Option under TANF. - 3.
+Assists recipients to obtain and keep employment that is sufficient to sustain and strengthen the family; - b Provides parents with education and training, job preparation and readiness, and work and support services to enable them to obtain and retain employment, thereby assist them to leave the program; - c.
+Moves program participants into the workforce and off of cash assistance and provides transitional services and program features supporting employment retention; - d.
+Provides assistance and services to recipients that focus on addressing and overcoming barriers to participation in work activities; - e.
+Provides a reasonable level and duration of support for those who are not able to transition into employment in the near term; - f.
+Allows for NMW assistance and services to be available in all geographic areas of the state; - g.
+Encourages family formation by rule and policy formulation supportive of two-parent families; and - h.
+Aligns certain NMW and Supplemental Nutrition Assistance Program (SNAP) provisions in order to simplify the programs and to control the program's administrative costs. - 3.
+Implement the Family Violence Option under TANF. - 4.
 Implement Separate State Programs using Maintenance of Effort (MOE) funds.